Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 }
 ```

-The implementation is slightly different from the S3 version, because the data in the objects are represented differently, but the general control-flow is the same, and with this definition we have modulus arithmetic.
+The implementation is slightly different from the S3 version, because the data in the objects are represented differently, but the general control flow is the same, and with this definition we have modulus arithmetic.

 ```{r}
 x + 1:6